aio-libs/aiohttp/docs/client_reference.rst

                                does not have Content-Length header.
                                ``True`` by default (optional).

-   :param timeout: a :class:`ClientTimeout` settings structure, 5min
+   :param timeout: a :class:`ClientTimeout` settings structure, 300 seconds (5min)
         total timeout by default.

    :param loop: :ref:`event loop<asyncio-event-loop>`